hippke/adi/README.md

     return grid
 ```

-We inject the trial occultar array into the star grid:
+We inject the trial occulter array into the star grid:
 ```python
 def star_with_occult(pixels, l1, l2, occultarray):
     """Fetches limb-darkened star and overplots occulter percentages"""